Ozil group's NFT plan for Necaxa impeded by Mexican Football Federation

 Ozil is part of an investment group that has purchased a reported 50 per cent stake in Necaxa.
 Among the individuals involved in the project are the NBA's Victor Oladipo, MLB's Justin Verlander and skier Bode Miller.

-They have proposed the creation of an NFT that would represent the sale of a 1 per cent stake in the organisation.
-In other words, they would sell a small share of their portion of the club to the public, with the highest bidder being awarded a unique digital token that represents their stake and comes along with promised perks such as access to the team and its facilities, tickets to home and away games, championship rings, and team merchandise.
+They have all proposed the creation of an NFT that would represent a 1 per cent stake in the club.
+In other words, they would sell a small share of their portion of the organisation to the public, with the highest bidder being awarded a unique digital token that in addition to interest in Necaxa comes along with promised perks such as access to the team and its facilities, tickets to home and away games, championship rings, and team merchandise.

 Crucially, the 1 per cent stake could then be sold on to anyone.
 The norms of the NFT industry would dictate that Ozil's investment group could get creator royalties from any further changing of hands, though that has not yet been confirmed in this instance.